lingjunliu/centaur/llm/prompt.md

     - For optional arguments, use the default value explicitly mentioned in the documentation in case the dictionary does not contain the argument's value (e.g. alpha = input_dict.get("alpha", 1.0))
     - Do not apply any additional correction on the arguments (e.g. Do not force "index" arguments to be IntTensor, leave them as tensors)
     - If cpu is set to false (which means it needs to be run on cuda), convert cpu objects to cuda object (e.g. if not cpu: input_tensor = input_tensor.cuda())
+    - The input dict will never have "out" or "device", so do not expect these to be in the dict.
+If the API takes both or one of these as parameters, ignore them
     - Run the api and get the output
     - If cpu is set to false, convert the output to its cpu version (e.g. if not cpu: result = result.cpu())
     - Return a dictionary containing the results in numpy version (e.g. return { 'result': result.numpy() })